-8.3.6.1.1.2.1.
+8.3.7.1.1.2.1.
 The deceleration of the trolley shall be achieved by using the apparatus prescribed in Annex 6 to this Regulation or any other device giving equivalent results.
 This apparatus shall be capable of the performance specified in paragraph 8.3.6.1.1.6. (table 2) and hereafter specified:

-The trolley shall be so propelled that, at the beginning of the test, its velocity is [30] 50 - 0/+ 2 km/h and its acceleration curve is within the hatched area of the graph in Annex 6.
+The trolley shall be so propelled that, at the beginning of the test, its velocity is 30 - 0/+ 2 km/h and its acceleration curve is within the hatched area of the graph in Annex 6.

 Tests performed at a higher speed and/or with an acceleration that exceeds the upper boundary of the hatched area shall be considered satisfactory if the child restraint system meets the performance requirements for the test.